Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Experiments

 \subsubsection{Feature Ablation Study: Impact of Multi-granularity Temporal Features}

-This analysis demonstrates the value of integrating multi-granularity temporal features using TGEM, which includes the E-block, T-block, and F-block.
-The T-block specializes in capturing fine-grained temporal features, while the F-block focuses on coarse-grained features.
+This analysis demonstrates the value of integrating multi-granularity temporal features using TGEM, which includes the E block, T block, and F block.
+The T block specializes in capturing fine-grained temporal features, while the F block focuses on coarse-grained features.
 Fig. \ref{fig:t_f_block} illustrates that combining both fine-grained and coarse-grained features yielded better performance on the D1 and D2 datasets compared to using each feature type individually.
-The combined features from the E + T + F-blocks provided an average improvement of 6.58\% on the D1 dataset and 8.17\% on the D2 dataset over the features extracted by the E-block alone.
-Similarly, E + T + F-blocks resulted in a 5.52\% and 5.63\% improvement on the D1 and D2 datasets, respectively, compared to the E + T-block setup.
-Furthermore, E + T + F-blocks outperformed the E + F-block combination by 4.53\% on D1 and 4.02\% on D2, underscoring the more significant impact of incorporating more comprehensive and diverse feature sets.
+The combined features from the E $+$ T $+$ F blocks provided an average improvement of 6.58\% on the D1 dataset and 8.17\% on the D2 dataset over the features extracted by the E block alone.
+Similarly, E $+$ T $+$ F blocks resulted in a 5.52\% and 5.63\% improvement on the D1 and D2 datasets, respectively, compared to the E $+$ T block setup.
+Furthermore, E $+$ T $+$ F blocks outperformed the E $+$ F block combination by 4.53\% on D1 and 4.02\% on D2, underscoring the more significant impact of incorporating more comprehensive and diverse feature sets.